hakre/SprayFire/README.md

 Please note that there is an AllTests suite that will, well, run all tests.

-SprayFire is under development!
 The SprayFire development team consists of:
 ================================================================================

 Charles Sprayberry